ThePorgs/Exegol/README.md

 # Exegol
-  Exegol is a fully configured kali light base with a few useful additional tools (~50), a few useful resources (scripts and binaries for privesc, credential theft etc.) and some configuration (oh-my-zsh, history, aliases, colourized output for some tools).
-It can be used in pentest engagements and BugBounty.
+  Exegol is a fully configured kali light base with many useful additional tools, resources (scripts and binaries for privesc, credential theft etc.) and some configuration (oh-my-zsh, history, aliases, colourized output for some tools).
+It can be used in pentest engagements, bugbounty, CTF, HackTheBox, OSCP lab & exam and so on.
 Exegol's original fate was to be a ready-to-hack docker in case of emergencies during engagements.
 It is now an environnement my team and I use in day to day engagements.

+  The biggest features of Exegol are:
+  - [Tools](#tools): many tools that are either installed manually or with apt, pip, go etc. Some of those tools are in kali, some are not.
+Exegol doesn't come with ultra-famous tools only.
+Some tools are pre-configured and/or customized (colored output, custom NtChallengeResponse in Reponder, ...)
+  - [Resources](#resources): many resources can be useful during engagements.
+Those resources are not referred to as "tools" since they need to be run on a pwned target, and not on the attacker machine (e.g. mimikatz, rubeus, ...).
+  - [History](#history): a populated history file that allows exegol users to save time and brain space by not having to remember every tool option and argument or checking the "help" every time.
+  - [Aliases](#aliases): a file containing aliases that can be handful when using manually installed tools, or doing common operations.

   ![Screenshot Empire/DeathStar/mitm6/Responder/ntlmrelayx](https://i.imgur.com/PBThtlx.png)

-# Use cases
-  Exegol is ready for the following use-cases
-  - Web applications pentest/bugbounty/CTF
-  - Active Directory and internal pentests
-  - OSCP lab and exam

-# Quick start
+# :fast_forward: Quick start
+  **:construction: Docker Hub builds are failing right now (see [issue #11](https://github.com/ShutdownRepo/Exegol/issues/11)).
+For now, ignore this part and refer to [installation from GitHub](#install-from-github) and [usage](#usage)**
   The project is on Docker Hub, you don't need to clone this git.
+  :warning: Don't run the `install.sh` script on your host.
+It is meant to run on the docker build.
   1. First set the following aliases in your bashrc/zshrc/whateverrc.
   ```
   alias exegol-update='docker pull nwodtuhs/exegol'